Rounak40/Basic-Discord-Bot/README.md

-# Basic-Disocrd-Bot
+# Basic-Discord-Bot
-Its an example of basic discord bot in disocrd.py async version.
+Its an example of basic discord bot in discord.py async version.

 **Installation**
 ```